tky/ecs-fargate-rolling-update/README.md

 $ cdk deploy ecs-fargate-rolling-update-ecs-stack
 ```

-Now, you can access your sample page via the Application Loadbalancer.
+Now you can access your sample page via the Application Loadbalancer.

 5. Creates a CodeCommit stack.